 It’s when you don’t trust that things are going to be OK that your mind goes in to over-drive, rehearsing various scenarios (very few of them favorable), and trying to figure out what to do next.
 That kicks off a downward spiral of shallow breathing that triggers your stress response, and nothing has changed except the thoughts in your head.

 The four things below are alternatives to that all-too-familiar route of doubt, worry, and anxiety.
-I can’t promise these four things will exempt you from all worry, forever and ever, but using them in your moments of need will absolutely help you give yourself a different experience, and that’s how changes get made.
+I can’t promise these four things will exempt you from all worry, forever and ever, but using them in your moments of need will absolutely help you give yourself a different experience, and build your trust, and that’s how changes get made.

-Got another strategy that you use?
+Got another strategy to build trust that you use?
 I’d love to hear about it!
 Leave a comment below.